jasmine2000/fritter-backend/README.md

 **Throws**

-- `403` if the user is not logged in
+- `403` If the user is not logged in
+- `404` If the post does not exist
-- `404` if the postId is invalid or has not been liked by logged in user
+- `409` If the user has not liked the post

 ### Follow